jcyang36/Group1-DiseaseData/README.md

 7. Select confirmed values, right-click, and select dual axis
 8. Right click on the right axis and click Synchronize Axes
 9. Right click on the right axis and disable Show Header

+To plot three curves on same plot:
+1. Import three tables into Tableau
+2. Open new sheet
+3. Select one database.
+Drag days and predicted cases into columns and rows.
+4. Select Measure Values in the Measures pane for that database and drag to Rows.
+A Measure Values pane should appear.
+5. Then select a new database, drag predicted values into the new Measure Values pane.
+6. Remove any measure values that are not needed.
+Remove the predicted cases that were put in Rows in step 3.
+7. Ensure that the type of mark in the "Marks" pane drop down menu is "Area".
+8. In Analysis>Stack Marks, select Off.